purduesigbots/pros-docs/README.md

 ## How are these docs built?

 The PROS docs are built with [Sphinx](http://www.sphinx-doc.org/en/master/).
+The theming is a modified version of the [Read The Docs theme](http://sphinx-rtd-theme.readthedocs.io/en/latest/)which can be found at [this fork](https://github.com/purduesigbots/sphinx_rtd_theme).

 A few Sphinx extensions are used as well: